 - A robust integrated distribution of drugs, IEC, and training handouts during training at block, sector, and project level to ensure all material for the program are made available on time

-- Community awareness and mobilization, with specific e orts towards ASHA engagement to include out-of-school children into the program
+- Community awareness and mobilization, with specific efforts towards ASHA engagement to include out-of-school children into the program

 - Adverse Event Management protocols that provide clear instructions on the management of adverse events

-- A monitoring and reporting cascade to ensure that NDD is being implemented as planned and to assess whether desired resulted are being achieved.
+- Monitoring and reporting cascade to ensure that NDD is being implemented as planned and to assess whether the desired resulted are being achieved.